rltonoli/bvhsdk/docs/source/index.md

 ## Contact

-If you have any questions or suggestions, please contact us via: r105652@dac.unicamp.br
+If you have any questions or suggestions, please contact us via: rltonoli@gmail.com

 ## Citation

-If you find this library useful, please cite this mater's thesis:
+If you find this library useful, please cite this master's thesis:

 ```
 @mastersthesis{tonoli2019motion,